crystallabs/event_handler/README.md

 my.on ClickedEvent, ->my.on_clicked(ClickedEvent)
 ```

-Using a handler "wrapper", which would otherwise be created implicitly:
+Using a handler "wrapper" explicitly (otherwise it would be created and used implicitly):

 ```crystal
 handler = ->(e : ClickedEvent) do